Cheap Car Hire in Faro

 What to see in Faro

 Visitors usually start their exploration of Faro with the laid-back plaza, Jardim Manuel Bivar.
 Here you can spend some time watching the locals play a game of chess or cards, with Faro's beautiful marina in the background.
 Just a stone's throw from the square is the wonderful gateway, Arco da Vila.
 This arched monument is the dramatic entrance leading into the charming old town, which was surrounded by a Roman wall built in the 9th century.
 Within the city, walls are pretty cafes and narrow cobbled streets where children still play hide and seek.
 Faro's tourist information centre is located right next to the Arco da Vila gate, where you can get useful information and a free map of the city.
-A useful piece of information for anyone with a rental car in Faro is that the old town is mainly a pedestrian zone and parking your vehicle on the street (or in the wrong place) can end up with a fine.
+A useful piece of information for anyone with a rental car in Faro is that the old town is mainly a pedestrian zone and parking your vehicle on the street (or in the wrong place) can end up in a fine.
 Avoid the inconvenience and leave the rental car at your hotel or find a parking spot outside the city walls.
-Once you are on the inside of the walls, you'll find that the city of Faro is peaceful and full of narrow, cobbled streets (women in high heels should be extra careful here) and a row of colourful houses that make the sight even prettier.
+Once you are on inside the walls, you'll find that the city of Faro is peaceful and full of narrow, cobbled streets (women in high heels should be extra careful here) and a row of colourful houses that make the sight even prettier.

 Drive your rental car around Faro